¨After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.¨

 - Guanajuato, Queretaro, San Miguel de Allende, San Cristobal de las Casas, Merida, and Oaxaca, Mexico;

 - Antigua, Guatemala;

 - Granada, Nicaragua;

 - Cuzco, Peru; and

 - Havana, Cuba

-In Emerging Countries, you can travel inexpensively without any sacrifices.
+Third-world travel can save you a lot of money while allowing you to travel in comfort.
 Everything costs between 20% and 50% of what it costs in Developed Countries.
 I have:

 - Stayed in some of the most beautiful hotels in India for $100 a night (including a suite in Mumbai with a piano).